-Tire Rack Street Survival goes beyond antiquated high-school driver education programs, which put more focus on classroom theory and parallel parking than controlling a 2,000 lb. vehicle at speed.
+Tire Rack Street Survival goes beyond typical high-school driver education programs, which put more focus on classroom theory and parallel parking than controlling a 2 ton vehicle at speed.

 The primary emphasis of the Tire Rack Street Survival program is a hands-on driving experience in real-world situations.
 We use your own car to teach you about its handling limits and how you can control them.

 The students will become more observant of the traffic situation they find themselves in.
 They will learn to look far enough ahead to anticipate unwise actions of other drivers.
 As the students master the application of physics to drive their cars, they will make fewer unwise driving actions themselves.
 They will understand why they should always wear their own seatbelts, and why they should insist that their passengers wear seatbelts, too.